Art Movements in Art History - Dada

 Trial and Sentencing of M Maurice Barres by Dada takes place.
 Breton is the presiding judge

-at this "trial" of the writer Maurice Barres, indicted by the Dadaists for "crime against the
+at this "trial" of the writer Maurice Barres, indicted by the Dadaists for "crime

 security of the spirit".
 Picabia disapproves and does not take part.
 Although Tzara is